-Rarely some people develop a headache after the injection due to a spinal fluid leak.
-This is treated by bed rest or by a blood patch if the headache persists.
-Please let the nursing staff know immediately if this happens on the ward or telephone your GP if you are at home.
+Rarely some people develop a headache after the injection which may be due to a spinal fluid leak.
+This is treated by bedrest or by a blood patch if the headache persists.
+Please inform the staff immediately if this happens whilst you are on the ward or telephone your GP if you are at home.

 There are very small risks of infection, bleeding, nerve damage, allergic reaction to the medication given and blood clots.
 Whilst these risks are very small, the consequences may be serious.

 There is also a very rare complication of the local anaesthetic interfering with breathing which would be temporary as the effects wear off.